Graduate profiles

 A refreshed Waipapa Taumata Rau | University of Auckland Graduate Profile launched in 2024.
 The distinctive, bold vision for the University expressed in the University's strategy Taumata Teitei, has driven the need for a refresh of our Graduate Profile to ensure it best captures our aspirations for our students.

-The revised profile aligns with global and local drivers and delivery of the University’s commitment to educating graduates to ‘make the work better tomorrow than it is today’.
+The revised profile aligns with global and local drivers and delivery of the University’s commitment to educating graduates to ‘make the world better tomorrow than it is today’.
 It captures how we expect to equip graduates for their future lives and careers and to meet this challenge.

 It delivers a strong positioning of Te Tiriti o Waitangi and mātauranga Māori and places a stronger emphasis on work integrated learning, transdisciplinarity, innovation, and entrepreneurship.